digitalutsc/fullcalendar_solr/README.md

 1. Under `Format`, set the format to `Unformatted list` and select to show `Fields`.
 1. If your calendar view has any contextual filters other than the year, add them under `Contextual filters`.
-In the settings of each filter, under `When the filter value is NOT available`, select `Provide default value` and set the type to `Raw value from URL`.
+    1. In the settings of each filter, under
+    `When the filter value is NOT available`, select `Provide default value`.
+    1. Set the type to `Raw value from URL` and set the path component number based on the path of where this block will be placed.
 1. Under `Fields`, add a year field containing years in YYYY format.
 1. Edit the year field.
     1. Set the `Thousands marker` to `None`.